 The success of the SPR automation program and development of the FuelsManager suite of solutions led Keith to spearhead the creation of the Base Level Fuels Automated System (FAS) for the Defense Logistics Agency in the mid-1990s, and its later integration starting in 2010 as part of Energy Convergence to the SAP-based Enterprise Business System (EBS).
 Today, he services as the Program Executive for the company’s DLA EBS contracts and Key Account Manager for the Teaming Partnership with Accenture Federal Services (AFS)—the EBS Team Lead and a long-term strategic alliance partner.

 Keith, a proud Electrical & Electronic (EE) Engineer from the Georgia Institute of Technology (“a Ramblin' Wreck from Ga Tech, and a hell of an engineer”), is a strong supporter of industry and professional organizations.
-He is a Life Member of The Institute of Electrical and Electronic Engineers (IEEE); Life Member of The International Society of Automation (ISA); Charter Member and Board Member of the National Petroleum Management Association (NPMA); Member of National Fire Protection Association (NPMA, authority for National Electrical Code); and, Life Member and former Board Member of The Association of Former Intelligence Officers (AFIO).
+He is a Life Member of The Institute of Electrical and Electronic Engineers (IEEE); Life Member of The International Society of Automation (ISA); Charter Member and Board Member of the National Petroleum Management Association (NPMA); Member of National Fire Protection Association (NPMA, authority for National Electrical Code); Life Member and former Board Member of The Association of Former Intelligence Officers (AFIO); and, Member of Office of Strategic Services (OSS) Society – the OSS was Predecessor to the CIA.
 As a Security Professional, Keith holds a Defense clearance and is Coggins International’s Chief Security Officer (CSO) and DSS Facility Security Officer (FSO), as well as JPAS Account Manager.
 He is a Life Member of AFCEA International (Armed Forces Communications and Electronics Association International), a professional association with a focus on the advancement of global security; and, a member of both ASIS International – a leading organization for security professionals worldwide, and NCMS – The Society of Industrial Security Professionals.

 President and Chief Executive Officer